keboola/connection-docs/components/data-apps/index.md

 ![Secrets](/components/data-apps/data apps - secrets.png)

 ## Loading Data from Storage
-To load data into the app, you can use the [input mapping](https://help.keboola.com/transformations/mappings/#input-mapping) section, which will load data from the storage of a Keboola Connection project into the app.
+To load data from the storage of a Keboola Connection project into the app, use the [input mapping](https://help.keboola.com/transformations/mappings/#input-mapping) section.
 Just select your table in the input mapping section and navigate to that by /data/in/table/your_data.csv or /data/in/files/fileID_FileName.* in your code.
 (Note that, while in BETA, the app needs to be redeployed to fetch up-to-date data.)
 <br />
-Or, you can use [Keboola Connection Storage Python Client](https://github.com/keboola/sapi-python-client) in the app to load the data as needed.
+Or you can use [Keboola Connection Storage Python Client](https://github.com/keboola/sapi-python-client) in the app to load the data as needed.
 See the [examples](#Examples) below for usage of the Keboola Storage Python Client.

 ## Writing Back to Storage